sbin-github/sbin-public-cv.github.io/index.md

 <br>
 <h2>Introduce</h2>
-Currently, I am studying to make a wearable robot that can replace a wheelchair in the KAIST EXO lab.
-I am very interested in applying machine learning to robots.
+Currently, I am studying to develop wearable robots that can replace wheelchairs in the KAIST EXO lab.
 I always try to study what I need while acknowledging my shortcomings.
-I want to be a person who always wants to learn without fear of new things.
+I want to be a person who is always motivated to learn novel things.

 <br>
 <br>